 Yes.
-In fact if you get The Full House Bundle, VIP Bundle or Full House TV on its own you’ll get it thrown in for free.
+In fact if you get the Bigger Bundle, the Bigger Bundle with Sport or Ultimate Volt Bundle, you’ll get it thrown in for free.
 Otherwise you can simply add it on for a small monthly fee.

 Yes.
-You can add it on to any bundle or TV-only deal, and it comes free with the VIP Bundle.
+You can add it on to any bundle or TV-only deal, and it comes free with either the Bigger Bundle plus Sport or the Ultimate Volt Bundle.

 Yes.
-As with Sky Sports you can add it on to any TV package or TV and broadband bundle, and it comes free with the VIP Bundle.
+As with Sky Sports you can add it on to any TV package or TV and broadband bundle, and it comes free with both the Bigger Bundle plus Movies and the Ultimate Volt Bundle.

 No. Sky Atlantic is currently only available on Sky services.

 Yes.
 Provided you can get the mobile coverage, Virgin Media offers MiFi dongles and data plans.

 Yes, Virgin Media has around 3.5 million mobile hotspots around the UK and there is an app to help Virgin Media customers find them called Virgin Media Connect.